engity-com/bifroest/docs/reference/environment/docker.md

 This is the equivalent of `--mount` flag of Docker.
 See [Bind mounts documentation of Docker](https://docs.docker.com/engine/storage/volumes/) about the syntax of these entries.

 <<property("capabilities", array_ref("string"), template_context="../context/authorization.md")>>
 List of Unix kernel capabilities to be added to the container.
-This enables a more fine grained version in contrast to give all capabilities to the container with [`privileged`](#property-privileged) = `true`.
+This enables a more fine-grained version in contrast to give all capabilities to the container with [`privileged`](#property-privileged) = `true`.

 Does only work on Unix based systems.